“5779”, 7/12, Liliana Moro “ ” , 2018

 curated by Nicola Trezzi

 Liliana Moro’s “ ” will remain on view until May 4,during the days of Nisan, which is the first month of the ecclesiastical year and the seventh month (eighth, in leap year) of the civil year.
-At the end of the 12 months BUILDING will present a catalogue conceived as a calendar and featuring all the 12 artworks presented during the year, which will be revealed month after month.
+At the end of the 13 months (5779 is a leap yearand has Adar Alef and its intercalary month Adar Beth), BUILDING will present a catalogue conceived as a calendar and featuring all the 12 artworks presented during the year, which will be revealed month after month.

 The work of Liliana Moro (1961, Milan, where she lives and works) has been the subject of solo exhibitions at Emi Fontana in Milan, Greta Meert in Brussels, Antonio Ratti Foundation in Como (Italy), MUHKA in Antwerp, MAM/Arc in Paris, Ambrosetti Foundation in Brescia, Palazzo delle Papesse in Siena (Italy) (withEva Marisaldi and Grazia Toderi),West of Rome in Los Angeles, Fabbrica del Vapore in Milan, 1301PE in Los Angeles, DeFoscherari Gallery in Bologna, La Ferme Du Buisson – Centre d’Art Contemporain in Noisiel (France), and Francesco Pantaleone Arte Contemporanea in Milan.